IRobot: Create

 Create is a hobby robot, released in 2007.
 Create offers users the possibility of changing or adapting the robot's functions through experimentation with the basic elements of robotics as well as by adding sensors, grippers, wireless connections, computers, or other hardware.

 Root

 Root is an educational robot designed for use by children learning how to code.
 It is programmed through a tablet or smartphone. iRobot acquired Root Robotics in 2019.
+In 2024, the Root product line was acquired by SAM Labs.